n8n-io/n8n-docs/docs/doc2/export/infor-idm.md

 ---
 title: "Export to Infor IDM"
-description: Step by Step guide how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.
+description: A step by Step guide on how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.
 date: "2021-10-22"
 tags:
   - DOC²